bandofpv/mavrospy/README.md

 Save and exit the file.

-Create a system service to source all the mavrospy environment variables and run ROS launch:
+Create a system service to source all the MAVROSPY environment variables and run ROS launch:

 ```
 $ sudo nano /usr/sbin/mavrospy_auto_launch